AdrianFoxy/AudioBookPlatformProject/README.md

 # FoxWithBook audiobook platform
 This is the client side for the audiobook platform project.
 The project includes a home page, catalog, audiobook details, user profile, and an admin panel with CRUD operations for basic entities such as genre, author, and audiobook.
 It also features dark/light mode and supports two languages: Ukrainian and English.
 The interface is also optimized for mobile devices.

-Backend of this projest you can found [here](https://github.com/AdrianFoxy/AudioBookPlatformProjectBackend?tab=readme-ov-file).
+Backend of this project you can found [here](https://github.com/AdrianFoxy/AudioBookPlatformProjectBackend?tab=readme-ov-file).
 Also click here to see the [demo](https://foxwithbook.azurewebsites.net/).

 ## Screenshots